-Delaware offers a wide selection of museums, and visitors can take a step back into history by touring one of the estates or gardens of the illustrious industrial du Pont family or learn about "the penman of the Revolution" at the John Dickinson House.
+Delaware offers a wide selection of museums, and visitors can take a step back into history by touring one of the estates or romantic gardens of the illustrious industrial du Pont family or learn about "the penman of the Revolution" at the John Dickinson House.
 But it's the beautiful scenery of Delaware that truly shines.
-From the serenity and sculpted beauty of Longwood Gardens, the wildlife at Brandywine Creek State Park, and the gorgeous ocean views from Delaware's many beaches, the state has something to offer everyone.
-Photo: jonbilous/Fotolia

 Brandywine Creek State Park was once a dairy farm, and the low stone walls that once divided pastures in the 1800s can still be found on this 933 acre park.
 Brandywine Creek State Park contains two nature preserves, Tulip Tree Woods and Freshwater Marsh.
 Nature lovers will find a haven here, with local flora and fauna abundant.
 Those looking to fish may find trout, smallmouth bass, and more in the Brandywine Creek and Wilsons Run.
 Licenses are required.
 The park is also a great place for hikers, with over 14 miles of trails that give access to some of Brandywine Creek's beautiful scenery.

 Just north of the border between Delaware and Pennsylvania, the Brandywine River Museum is located on the banks of the river from which it takes its name.
 The museum is well known for its collection of American art, particularly from artists focusing on the Brandywine Valley, as well as for its acquisition of the home and studio of artist N.C.
 Wyeth.
 Its temporary and permanent exhibits together create a vivid image of American life in the Brandywine Valley from both a historic and contemporary perspective.
-The museum offers group tours, studio tours, and digital tours, and is open daily from 9:30am until 5:00pm.
+The museum offers group tours, studio tours, and digital tours.

 Located in Wilmington, the Brandywine Zoo is an all-ages attraction for animal lovers.
 This small zoo contains a collection of mammals, reptiles, birds, and invertebrates from all over the world, and it works closely with the Delaware Kestrel Partnership for conservation of this local endangered species.
 The zoo regularly hosts special events like Family Fun Nights and "Breakfast with the Beasts;" the calendar of events is available on their website.
-The Brandywine Zoo is open daily from 10am until 4pm during the summer, and is closed on Mondays and Tuesdays during the winter season.
 Admission is free for members and children under the age of three.

 Cape Henlopen State Park offers countless opportunities for recreation and fun within its bounds.
 Visitors can spend their day enjoying the sunshine on one of its two sandy beaches, where lifeguards are posted daily from Memorial Day until Labor Day.
 Those looking to spend their day away from the water will find miles of hiking and biking trails, including a three-mile trail around the perimeter of the park where hikers can take a walk through history with the help of some informational placards along the way.
 Those with a more competitive spirit will enjoy the park's basketball courts, or the 18-hole disc golf course.